Generalized prelie and permutative algebras: Introduction

 \section{Introduction}

-Recently, numerous parametrization of well-known operads were introduced.
+\:\:\:\: Recently, numerous parameterization of well-known operads were introduced.
 Choosing a set $\Omega$ of parameters, any product defining the considered operad is replaced by a bunch of products indexed by $\Omega$, and various relations are defined on them, mimicking the relations defining the initial operads.
-One can first require that any linear spans of the parametrized products also satisfy the relations of the initial operads this is the \emph{matching} parametrization.
-For example, matching Rota-Baxter algebras, associative, dendriform, pre-Lie algebras are introduced in \cite{ZhangGaoGuo,FoissyPrelie}.
-Another way is the use of one or more semigroup structures on $\Omega$: this it the \emph{family} parametrization.
-For example, family Rota-Baxter algebras, dendriform, pre-Lie algebras are introduced and studied in \cite{ZhangGao,ZhangGaoManchon,ManchonZhang}.
-A way to obtain both these parametrizations for dendriform algebras is introduced in \cite{Foissydendriforme}, with the help of a generalization of diassociative semigroups, namely extended diassociative semigroups (EDS), and a two-parameters version for dendriform algebras and pre-Lie algebras is described in \cite{FoissyManchonZhang}.\\
+One can first require that any linear span of the parameterized products also satisfy the relations of the initial operads this is the\emph{matching} parameterization.
+For example, matching Rota-Baxter algebras, associative, dendriform, pre-Lie algebras are introduced in\cite{Zhang2020,Foissy47}.
+Another way is the use of one or more semigroup structures on $\Omega$: this it the\emph{family} parameterization.
+For example, family Rota-Baxter algebras, dendriform, pre-Lie algebras are introduced and studied in\cite{Zhang2019,Zhang2020-3,Manchon2020}.
+A way to obtain both these parametrizations for dendriform algebras is introduced in\cite{Foissy58}, with the help of a generalization of diassociative semigroups, namely extended diassociative semigroups (EDS), and a two-parameters version for dendriform algebras and pre-Lie algebras is described in\cite{Foissy50}.
+The same is done for associative algebras in\cite{Foissy56} and for tridendriform algebras in\cite{Foissy57}.\\

-In this paper, we extend the parametrizations of pre-Lie algebras to a more general settings, and study the pairs of cointeracting bialgebras on decorated and typed rooted trees which result of these constructions.
+In this paper, we extend the parametrizations of pre-Lie algebras to a more general setting, and study the pairs of cointeracting bialgebras on decorated and typed rooted trees which result of these constructions.
 We start with a discrete version of these parametrizations.
-The set of parameters $\Omega$ is here given an associative product $\rightarrow$ and another (maybe nonassociative) product $\triangleright$, satisfying the four axioms of commutative extended diassociative semigroup (briefly, CEDS), see Definition \ref{defi1.1}.
-An $\Omega$-pre-Lie algebra is a pair $(V,(\circ_\alpha)_{\alpha\in \Omega})$, where $V$ is a vector space and for any $\alpha\in \Omega$, $\circ_\alpha:V\otimes V\longrightarrow V$ such that, for any $x,y,z\in V$, for any $\alpha,\beta\in \Omega$,
+The set of parameters $\Omega$ is here given an associative product $\rightarrow$ and another (maybe non-associative) product $\triangleright$, satisfying the four axioms of commutative extended diassociative semigroup (briefly, CEDS), see Definition\ref{defi1.1}.
+An $\Omega$-pre-Lie algebra is a pair $(V,(\circ_\alpha)_{\alpha\in\Omega})$, where $V$ is a vector space and for any $\alpha\in\Omega$, $\circ_\alpha:V\otimes V\longrightarrow V$ such that, for any $x,y,z\in V$, for any $\alpha,\beta\in\Omega$,

 In the particular case where $\Omega$ is reduced to a singleton, these are classical (left) pre-Lie algebras.
 There are other interesting examples: \begin{itemize} \item For any set $\Omega$, define the two products $\rightarrow,\triangleright$ by